equinix/terraform-provider-equinix/docs/resources/metal_device_network_type.md

 ## Example Usage

-See the [Network Types Guide](../guides/network_types.md) for examples of this resource and to learn about the recommended `metal_port` alternative.
+See the [Network Types Guide](../guides/network_types.md) for examples of this resource and to learn about the recommended `equinix_metal_port` alternative.

 ## Import